MohammadHelaly/Car-Rental-System/README.md

     - copy the Dash Car Rental directory into the htdocs folder in the xampp directory
     - create the database the SQL files in PHPmyadmin
     - from the xampp control panel,start Apache and MySQL
     - in your browser go to localhost/Dash Car Rental
+## Future Improvements:

-## Contributors
+## Contributors: